History of the LGBTQ community in Seattle: Post-Stonewall

+Legal history

 Singer v.
 Hara

 On September 20, 1971, John Singer, later known as Faygele ben Miriam, and fellow activist Paul Barwick applied for a marriage license at the King County Administration Building in Seattle, not being keen on actually getting married but wanting "to make a point about having the same rights as heterosexuals."
 Their request was refused by then-county auditor (later County Assessor) Lloyd Hara.
 They were among the first same-sex couples in the United States to apply for a marriage license, causing a flurry of media coverage and leading to a lawsuit, Singer v.
 Hara, which ended in 1974 with a unanimous rejection by the Washington State Court of Appeals.